paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-116-coronavirus-economic-stabilization-cares-act.md

     (iii) *Waiver* — The Secretary may waive the requirement under clause (ii) with respect to any program or facility upon a determination that such waiver is necessary to protect the interests of the Federal Government.
 If the Secretary exercises a waiver under this clause, the Secretary shall make himself available to testify before the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Financial Services of the House of Representatives regarding the reasons for the waiver.

-  (B) *Federal Reserve Act taxpayer protections and other requirements apply* — For the avoidance of doubt, any applicable requirements under [section 343(3) of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section343/3&num=0&edition=prelim), including requirements relating to loan collateralization, taxpayer protection, and borrower solvency, shall apply with respect to any program or facility described in subsection (b)(4).
+  (B) *Federal Reserve Act taxpayer protections and other requirements apply* — For the avoidance of doubt, any applicable requirements under section 13(3) of the Federal Reserve Act ([12 U.S.C.
+343(3)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section343/3&num=0&edition=prelim)), including requirements relating to loan collateralization, taxpayer protection, and borrower solvency, shall apply with respect to any program or facility described in subsection (b)(4).

   (C) *United States businesses* — A program or facility in which the Secretary makes a loan, loan guarantee, or other investment under subsection (b)(4) shall only purchase obligations or other interests (other than securities that are based on an index or that are based on a diversified pool of securities) from, or make loans or other advances to, businesses that are created or organized in the United States or under the laws of the United States and that have significant operations in and a majority of its employees based in the United States.